Protocol SpecificationOpen Cap Table Format

 Open Cap Table Format

-The Open Cap Table Format (OCF (opens in a new tab)) is a JSON-based open-source standard for storing and sharing cap table data.
+The Open Cap Table Format (OCF) is a JSON-based open-source standard for storing and sharing cap table data.
 We use OCF to store data off chain.
-The format is maintained by the Open Cap Table Coalition (opens in a new tab).
-You'll find the OCF modules in the root folder:
+The format is maintained by the Open Cap Table Coalition.
+You’ll find the OCF modules in the root folder:

 • enums